See all

 From the enduring legacy of choreographer Frederick Ashton and composer George Frideric Handel, who challenged traditional gender boundaries, to the vibrant history of queer performers in Covent Garden, this tour immerses you in the transformative moments that have advanced LGBTQ+ representation in the performing arts.

-Discover the trailblazing figures who have been part of the Royal Ballet and Opera’s history; the first female composer to be awarded a damehood in England, a proud lesbian who defied gender norms in music, and the ballerina whose career faced upheaval after performing a masculine character in drag.
+Discover the trailblazing figures who have been part of The Royal Ballet and Opera’s history; from the first female composer to be awarded a Damehood in England, a proud lesbian who defied gender norms in music, to a ballerina whose career faced upheaval after performing a masculine character in drag.
 Delve into riveting tales like Rudolph Nureyev’s dramatic 1961 defection from Russia and his legendary partnership with Dame Margot Fonteyn.

 During this 75-minute tour, explore how composers and choreographers have pushed the boundaries of gender roles on stage for centuries, from cross-dressing characters in ballets to the enduring tradition of trouser roles in operas.